-The Gambled Away anthology will be available again in early 2021.
+The Gambled Away anthology will be available again soon.
 Watch this space for updates.

 About :: Chapter One :: Reviews :: Extras